-Proposal Your Voting Options Board Recommendation Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes Election of nine directors You may vote FOR or AGAINST each nominee or choose to ABSTAIN from voting you vote FOR each of the nine No effect No effect Advisory say-on- pay vote The Board recommends that you vote FOR this proposal This proposal must receive an affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote thereon No effect

-Advisory vote or the frequency of future say-on- pay votes You may vote in favor of holding a say-on-pay vote every 1 YEAR, 2 YEARS, or 3 YEARS or choose to ABSTAIN from voting pay vote every 1 YEAR This proposal must receive an affirmative vote from the majority of the holders of a majority of the shares present in person or represented by proxy and entitled to vote thereon (1) Treated as votes against No effect Ratification of the selection of PwC as our auditor You may vote FOR or AGAINST this proposal or choose to ABSTAIN from voting The Board recommends that you vote FOR this proposal This proposal must receive an affirmative vote from the majority of the holders of a majority of the shares present in person or represented by proxy and entitled to vote thereon Treated as votes against There will be no broker non- votes, as this is a "routine" proposal for which brokers have discretionary voting authority
+Proposal Your Voting Options Board Recommendation Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1.
+Election of 10 directors You may vote FOR or AGAINST each nominee or choose to ABSTAIN from voting The Board recommends that you vote FOR each of the 10 nominees Each nominee must receive an affirmative vote from the majority of the votes cast in his or her election No effect No effect 2.
+Advisory say-on- pay vote You may vote FOR or AGAINST this proposal or choose to ABSTAIN from voting The Board recommends that you vote FOR this proposal This proposal must receive an affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote thereon No effect 3.
+Ratification of the selection of PwC as our auditor for 2024 You may vote FOR or AGAINST this proposal or choose to ABSTAIN from voting The Board recommends that you vote FOR this proposal This proposal must receive an affirmative vote from the majority of the holders of a majority of the shares present in person or represented by proxy and entitled to vote thereon Treated as votes against There will be no broker non- votes, as this is a "routine" proposal for which brokers have discretionary voting authority